ItsAlphaHelix/Tracking-Weather/README.md

 - HTML && CSS

 ### Back-End
-- Express JS
+- Express JS(server)
-- MSSQL Server
+- MSSQL Server(Database)
-- Sequelize
+- Sequelize(ORM)
+- ip info(I use IP info because I want to obtain the users' coordinates to use them in making requests to the OpenWeather API.
+In this way, users are automatically shown the weather forecasts for their location without having to use a search function.)

 ![Weather](https://github.com/ItsAlphaHelix/Tracking-Weather/blob/main/Weather.png?raw=true)